srcML/srcML/cli/large_systems_test/README.md

 After building, run via `ctest`, `make test`, or from bash with `./large_systems.sh`.
-The benefit of running from bash is that arguments can be specified to pick which system(s) to execute the test on (see the next section).
+The benefit of running from bash is that arguments can be specified to pick which system(s) to execute the test on (see the next section), and the --max-threads option can be specified.
 The list of all systems that are used are in a CSV file in `cli/large_systems_test/large_systems_list.csv`.
 Each line in the file contains information for a system on which srcML will execute.
 This information includes: 1) where to get the tar for that system, 2) the name of